SECtechno/PDP_Reviews_server/README.md

 # Reviews - API

 ## About
-Reviews API is the backend microservices of reviews module for a e-commerce website.
+Reviews API is the backend microservices of reviews module for our client's e-commerce website with the primary goal of improving the website's performance.

 ## Related Projects